-- name (str) The name of the module to import - error_message (str, optional) The message for the exception raised by ModuleUnavailable - only_catch_importerror (bool, optional) DEPRECATED: use catch_exceptions instead or only_catch_importerror.
+- name (str) The name of the module to import - error\message (str, optional) The message for the exception raised by ModuleUnavailable - only\catch\importerror (bool, optional) DEPRECATED: use catch\exceptions instead of only\catch\importerror.

 If True (the default), exceptions other than ImportError raised during module import will be reraised.
-If False, any exception will result in returning a ModuleUnavailable object. (deprecated in version 5.7.3) - minimum_version (str, optional) The minimum acceptable module version (retrieved from module.version) - alt_names (list, optional) DEPRECATED: alt_names no longer needs to be specified and is ignored.
+If False, any exception will result in returning a ModuleUnavailable object. (deprecated in version 5.7.3)

+- minimum\version (str, optional) The minimum acceptable module version (retrieved from module.\\version\\) - alt\names (list, optional) DEPRECATED: alt\names no longer needs to be specified and is ignored.

 A list of common alternate names by which to look for this module in the globals() namespaces.
-For example, the alt_names for NumPy would be ['np']. (deprecated in version 6.0) - callback (function, optional) A function with the signature "fcn(module, available)" that will be called after the import is first attempted. - importer (function, optional) A function that will perform the import and return the imported module (or raise an ImportError).
-This is useful for cases where there are several equivalent modules and you want to import/return the first one that is available. - defer_check (bool, optional) If True (the default), then the attempted import is deferred until the first use of either the module or the availability flag.
-The method will return instances of DeferredImportModule and DeferredImportIndicator. - deferred_submodules (Iterable[str], optional) If provided, an iterable of submodule names within this module that can be accessed without triggering a deferred import of this module.
-For example, this module uses deferred_submodules=['pyplot', 'pylab'] for matplotlib. - catch_exceptions (Iterable[Exception], optional) If provided, this is the list of exceptions that will be caught when importing the target module, resulting in attempt_import returning a ModuleUnavailable instance.
+For example, the alt\names for NumPy would be ['np']. (deprecated in version 6.0)

+- callback(Callable[[ModuleType, bool], None], optional) A function with the signature fcn(module, available) that will be called after the import is first attempted. - importer (function, optional) A function that will perform the import and return the imported module (or raise an ImportError).
+This is useful for cases where there are several equivalent modules and you want to import/return the first one that is available. - defer\check (bool, optional) DEPRECATED: renamed to defer\import (deprecated in version 6.7.2.dev0) - defer\import (bool, optional) If True, then the attempted import is deferred until the first use of either the module or the availability flag.
+The method will return instances of DeferredImportModule and DeferredImportIndicator.
+If False, the import will be attempted immediately.
+If not set, then the import will be deferred unless the name is already present in sys.modules. - deferred\submodules (Iterable[str], optional) If provided, an iterable of submodule names within this module that can be accessed without triggering a deferred import of this module.
+For example, this module uses deferred\submodules=['pyplot', 'pylab'] for matplotlib.

+• catch\exceptions (Iterable[Exception], optional) - If provided, this is the list of exceptions that will be caught when importing the target module, resulting in attempt\import returning a ModuleUnavailable instance.
 The default is to only catch ImportError.
 This is useful when a module can regularly return additional exceptions during import.

-- module the imported module, or an instance of ModuleUnavailable, or an instance of DeferredImportModule - bool Boolean indicating if the module import succeeded or an instance of DeferredImportIndicator pyomo.common.dependencies.declare_deferred_modules_as_importable(globals_dict)
+- module the imported module, or an instance of ModuleUnavailable, or an instance of DeferredImportModule - bool Boolean indicating if the module import succeeded or an instance of DeferredImportIndicator pyomo.common.dependencies.declare\deferred\modules\as\importable(globals\dict)

-Make all DeferredImportModules in globals_dict importable
+Make all DeferredImportModules in globals\dict importable

-This function will go throughout the specified globals_dict dictionary and add any instances of DeferredImportModule that it finds (and any of their deferred submodules) to sys.modules so that the modules can be imported through the globals_dict namespace.
+This function will go throughout the specified globals\dict dictionary and add any instances of DeferredImportModule that it finds (and any of their deferred submodules) to sys.modules so that the modules can be imported through the globals\dict namespace.